martinapons/martinapons.github.io/_pages/about.md

 * Introduction to Microeconomics, Winand Emons, Spring 2018

 ## Education
-* Ph.D. in Economics, University of Bern, 2020-2024 (expected).
+* Ph.D. in Economics, *University of Bern*, 2020-2024 (expected).
-* Swiss Program for Beginning Doctoral Students in Economics, Study Center Gerzensee.
+  * Swiss Program for Beginning Doctoral Students in Economics, *Study Center Gerzensee*, 2020-2021.
-* M.Sc. in International and Monetary Economics, University of Bern, 2018-2020.
+* M.Sc. in International and Monetary Economics, *University of Bern*, 2018-2020.
-* Visiting Master Student, Toulouse School of Economics, 2020.
+  * Visiting Student, *Toulouse School of Economics*, 2020.
-* B.Sc. in Economics, University of Bern, 2015-2018.
+* B.Sc. in Economics, *University of Bern*, 2015-2018.